bweiher/pelotonR/README.md

 ```

-Making queries -- most useful endpoints already have `get_` functions to retrieve and parse the responses.
-You can also query other endpoints using `peloton_api` in case new ones are introduced, as in the commented out sections below.
+Most useful endpoints already have functions starting with `get_`  that retrieve and parse the API responses, and handle iteration through a list of inputs.
+You can also query other endpoints using `peloton_api` in case new ones are introduced.
+You can see how that works in the commented out portions below.

 #### __Interacting__:

-To get your `user_id`, which also either needs to be supplied or read from an environmental variable, `PELOTON_USERID`.
+There are several endpoints where you need to already know some piece of information to get that particular data.

+For example, to list workouts, you will need your `user_id`, which you can get from the `api/me` endpoint.

+Either supply it or set it as an environmental variable, `PELOTON_USERID`:

 ```r
 # get data about yourself
 me <- get_my_info() # peloton_api("api/me")
 user_id <- me$id
 ```

-It can then be used against the `workouts` endpoint, to fetch your workout ids:
+It can then be used against the `workouts` endpoint, to fetch your `workout_id`'s:

 ```r
 # get a list of your workouts